Summer Camps

 Inclement Weather

-Ballwin Summer Camp is an outdoor based camp.
-In the case of inclement weather camps will be moved inside The Pointe or The Ballwin Golf Course.
-In the case of high temperatures, camp will adapt a schedule of light activities and water games.
+As Ballwin Summer Camp is an outdoor program, if weather conditions require, activities will be moved indoors to The Pointe or The Ballwin Golf Course.
+In the case of high temperatures, camp will adjust to a schedule of lighter activities and water games.
+Parents will be notified via ePACT.

 Waitlist